Are you looking for an effective solution to manage stress?

 - you grow distant from your family and believe your spouse or partner may be cheating on you

 - you begin to get feelings of paranoia and believe people are out to get you

 - you start having some health issues, e.g. forgetfulness (which is a symptom of stress) and think you may have the onset of dementia

 - you seem to have more arguments than usual and people start avoiding you

 Stress becomes a problem for us when things go awry or when we face problems or think we do!
-The brain begins to experience non-threats as threatening and, worse still. when there is no prospect of an endpoint or outlet for the fight or flight response.
-E.g. you work under a tyrannical boss, long hours, few breaks, impossible deadlines, toxic colleagues or bosses, or just a downright unpleasant or maybe a dangerous environment.
+The brain begins to experience non-threats as threatening and what can make it worse still, is when there is no prospect of an endpoint or outlet for the fight or flight response.
+For example, you work under a tyrannical boss, long hours, few breaks, impossible deadlines, toxic colleagues or managers, or just a downright unpleasant or maybe a dangerous environment.
 This is the stuff that chronic stress is made of.
 However, there are ways to change the reaction your brain and mind have to these circumstances and that comes under the banner of "Stress Management!"

-We can't always choose our circumstances and often we cannot change the ones we choose either, but, we can choose how we respond to the way life unfolds.
-And it is when we make better choices that life can become more pleasant, more exciting and more fun!
-So, if you want to change the way your "Inside", responds to your "Outside," hypnotherapy is well worth a try; all you have to lose is "Your Stress!"
+While we can't always choose our circumstances, and sometimes we can't change the ones we choose either, Trans4mational Therapy Centre's, brain stimulation, stress management programme can provide you with new ways to choose how you respond to the way your life unfolds.
+Because it's when we make better choices that life becomes more pleasant, more exciting and more fun!
+So, if you want to change the way your "inside", responds to your "outside," hypnotherapy is well worth a try; all you have to lose is "Your Stress!"

 #03-17 Suite 7 Sultan Plaza, 100 Jalan Sultan, Singapore 199001